Nebulae

 stellar nursery

-These dark molecular clouds of gas can become stellar nurseries, providing an environment which allows stars to be born.
+These dark molecular clouds of gas described above can become stellar nurseries, providing an environment which allows stars to be born.
 When pockets of the dark nebula have sufficient density, hydrogen molecules will begin to condense, this is possibly triggered by the shockwaves of a nearby supernova explosion.
 Clumps of hydrogen will grow large enough to begin collapsing under their own weight, heating up and creating the early stage of a star called a Protostar.
 Over thousands of years the young star continues to grow and heat up until its core is hot enough to allow nuclear fusion, this is when hydrogen atoms are fused together producing enormous amounts of energy.
 The star is now in its main sequence and will remain in this state for most of its life.